exxtnd/exxtnd-sddm-theme/README.md

 Changing the background:

 If you don't want to edit the QML code, simply rename your image to ``bg.jpg`` and move it to the assets folder in the theme directory (overwrite the existing file).
-Please note that the background must be in JPG format; PNG and other formats are not supported by SDDM.

 Other images: